University Policy for Tuition Fee Discount

-(1) New full-time employees must be employed by the University for one year before they will be accorded a 75 percent reduction in enrollment fees for regular on-campus classes for academic credit at the University.
+(1) New full-time employees must be employed by the University for one year before they will be accorded a 75 percent reduction in enrollment fees for classes for academic credit at the University.

 (2) This same waiting period shall apply to spouses and children of such new full-time employees.
-The amount of the fee reduction for regular on-campus classes for academic credit at the University for spouses and children of new full-time employees shall be 75 percent.
+The amount of the fee reduction for classes for academic credit at the University for spouses and children of new full-time employees shall be 75 percent.